One of the most popular diet supplements I have been noticing at the gym is a fat loss product called Vintage Burn.

 There is definitely a positive impact from the antioxidants that green tea provides, and it will help you flush out a lot of toxins that accumulate even in a balanced diet.
 (3)

 The company also claims that it will increase resting metabolic rates.
+It is also the main ingredients for our best nighttime fat burners.

 However, the few studies in this area have not been able to provide conclusive results.